Why is Social Security so important?

 Why shouldn’t the retirement age be raised?

 A few reasons.
 The first thing to understand is that raising Social Security’s full retirement age from 67 to 70 would amount to around a 20% across-the-board benefit cut, no matter what age an eligible worker retires.
 What’s more, raising the retirement age would be especially unfair to low-income workers and minorities, who are more likely to work in physically demanding jobs.
 In fact, it could make many low-income workers, who have seen few or no gains in life expectancy in recent decades, work until they die.
 Finally, raising the retirement age discriminates against the growing number of elderly unemployed, who have a much harder time finding new work after being laid off.
-A more detailed fact sheet is available here.

 Should rich people continue to collect Social Security, or should it be “means-tested”?

-A very small portion of Social Security benefits go to the wealthy, so excluding them from the program would save little.
+Social Security is an earned benefit, just like wages and salaries.
+Just as rich people should get paid the salaries they have earned, they should receive their earned Social Security.
+Importantly, a very small portion of Social Security benefits go to the wealthy, so excluding them from the program would save little.
 In order to save a meaningful sum through means-testing, Social Security would have to “means-test away” some or all of the benefits of many middle-class retirees – those with household incomes starting at $50,000, many of whom could not afford to forgo their Social Security benefits.

 Moreover, if Social Security stopped paying benefits to upper-income seniors, political pressure would mount to have it stop collecting contributions from high earners as well, which would hurt the program’s finances.
-Or, if means-testing were implemented so as to require high earners to keep paying but get little in return, Social Security would become more like a welfare program, which Americans would not support.

 Additionally, if Social Security were means-tested, everyone would have to show their income tax returns, home values, and other measures of their income and assets to show that they were poor enough to receive benefits.
 It would turn the most successful domestic program in the nation upside down.

 In short, it makes far more sense to leave intact the current system’s fair and intelligent design, whereby everyone pays in, and everyone receives their earned benefits.
+At the same time, the uber-wealthy, who have profited so much, should be required to pay their fair share.
+They should contribute to Social Security on all of their income just as most low- and middle-income workers do.

 Some politicians say that Social Security’s COLA is too generous.
 Should it be reduced?

 Social Security benefits are adjusted automatically each year, through the cost-of-living adjustment (COLA), to keep pace with inflation.
 Without the COLA, the real value of a retiree’s benefits would be cut in half in 20 years.
 Unfortunately, the COLA formula undermeasures the rising medical costs experienced by Social Security beneficiaries.
 Consequently, it should be updated.
+Rather than being too generous, it is currently too stingy.

 What are the values that underlie Social Security?